Greek Moussaka recipe. Delicious layers of lamb mince, cooked in a tomato-based sauce.

 Moussaka is an eggplant - or potato-based dish, with ground meat, in the Levant, Middle East, and Balkans, with many local and regional variations.
 You can, of course, make Vegetarian moussaka

-Can you Freeze Moussaka?
+Can you freeze Moussaka?

 Yes, moussaka can be frozen, no worries.
-Just be sure to defrost thoroughly
+Just be sure to defrost thoroughly before reheating.

 To be honest, I've found that it turns out best if reheated in a microwave, whereas in the oven it may well dry out too much.

-What do you Serve Moussaka with?
+What do you serve Moussaka with?

-I've been to Greece they do tend to give you bread (baguette style) but always
+Greek salad, oh my goodness, a simple Greek salad is just the best.
+Whenever I've been to Greece they do tend to give you bread (baguette style) but always ask for Greek salad.

-Many tourists travelling to Greece have Greek salad AND fries.
-No bread for me thank you, but yep I'm guilty of ordering a side of fries before!
+No bread for me thank you, but yep I'm guilty of ordering a side of fries before now!
 Greedy me ah?

 Cook the potatoes and layer on the bottom of a non-stick baking dish.

-Cook the meat sauce.
+Now cook the meat sauce.

 Top the potatoes with a layer of meat sauce.